austinhuang0131/mstdn-party-plus/docs/rules.md

 > Do not spam or abuse network features.

 Spam includes excessive posts, favourites/boosts, and reports.
-"Abuse of network features" include sockpuppeting (posting the same content on multiple ActivityPub accounts), intentional disrespect of user features (using typos to bypass keyword filters), automated block detection, etc.
+"Abuse of network features" include sockpuppeting (posting the same content on multiple ActivityPub accounts), intentional disrespect of user features (using typos to bypass [keyword filters](https://docs.joinmastodon.org/user/moderating/#filters)), automated block detection, etc.

 Business accounts are permitted, provided that they are created by the firm themselves (no SEO) and post at reasonable frequencies.

+Generally, accounts used for the *sole* purpose of personal fundraising are prohibited, as some engage in spam activities that cast the authenticity of their campaigns into doubt.

 ## Mastodon Server Covenant